Kathryn Mann: Education and career

 Mann graduated from the University of Toronto in 2008, with a bachelor's degree in mathematics and philosophy.
 She completed her Ph.D. in mathematics at the University of Chicago in 2014.
 Her dissertation, Components of Representation Spaces, was supervised by Benson Farb.

-Mann was a Morrey Visiting Assistant Professor and National Science Foundation funded postdoctoral researcher at the University of California, Berkeley from 2014 to 2016, postdoctoral researcher at the Mathematical Sciences Research Institute in 2015, a visiting professor at Pierre and Marie Curie University in 2016, and Manning Assistant Professor of Mathematics at Brown University from 2017 to 2019.
-She moved to Cornell University as an assistant professor in 2019.
+Mann was a Morrey Visiting Assistant Professor and National Science Foundation funded postdoctoral researcher at the University of California, Berkeley from 2014 to 2016, postdoctoral researcher at the Mathematical Sciences Research Institute in 2015, and a visiting professor at Pierre and Marie Curie University in 2016.
+She was a tenure-track assistant professor at Brown University from 2017 to 2019, then moved to Cornell University in 2019, where she received tenure in 2022.
+She assumed her current position as a director of research for CNRS in 2026.

 Research

 Mann's research involves the symmetries of manifolds.

 She has made significant progress on a problem posed by Étienne Ghys: when the symmetries of one manifold act nontrivially on a second manifold, must the first manifold have smaller or equal dimension to the second one?

 She has also studied the rigidity of groups of symmetries of surfaces.